The Purple Heart Trail has been marked and extended on Highway 101 through the Central Coast of California,

 The Purple Heart Trail was established in 1992 by the Congressionally sanctioned Military Order of the Purple Heart to be a symbolic trail throughout all 50 states to commemorate and honor all men and women who have been wounded or given their lives in combat while serving in the U.S. armed forces.
-The Purple Heart Trail originates in Mount Vernon, Virginia, and traverses the United States to California.
-To date, more than 20 states have implemented the trail.
+The National Purple Heart Trail originates in Mount Vernon, Virginia, and traverses the United States to California.

 The Purple Heart Trail accomplishes this honorary goal by creating a visual reminder to those who use the road system that others have paid a high price for their freedom to travel and live in a free society.
 Signs placed at various locations annotate those roads and highways where legislation has been passed to designate parts of the national road system as The Purple Heart Trail.
 The actual format and design of the signs varies from state to state.
 There are currently designated sections in 20 states as well as Guam.

 In 2008, the local Marine Corps League, Detachment #680 approached Assemblyman Blakeslee’s office to spearhead an initiative to designate the 115-mile portion of Highway 101, from San Ardo to Los Alamos, as a portion of the National Purple Heart Trail.
 In August, 2009, California’s State Legislature approved ACR−12 into law.
 The trail would serve to link the many historic veterans’ museums and memorials throughout the Central Coast.
 The trail in California now extends for over 240 miles from Monterey through Ventura County.